-A UNESCO World Heritage Site is an important landmark in the world chosen by the United Nations Educational, Scientific and Cultural Organization as a protected area.
-The places selected to be UNESCO World Heritage Sites are usually in a historical location with cultural and anthropological importance.
+A Unesco World Heritage Site is an important landmark chosen by the United Nations Educational, Scientific and Cultural Organization as a protected area.
+The places selected are usually in a historical location with cultural and anthropological importance.
 Sri Lanka is home to eight such sites – six cultural and two natural.
-Keep reading to find out what they are, and plan your trip!
+Keep reading to find out what they are, and plan your trip to visit them all.

-The Central Highlands of Sri Lanka includes Horton Plains National Park, the Knuckles Conservation Forest and the Peak Wilderness Protected Area.
-At over 2,000 meters (6,562 feet) above sea level, this natural UNESCO World Heritage Site joined the others in 2010.
-There are plenty of hiking trails in the Central Highlands, and it’s a biodiversity haven for naturalists.
+The Central Highlands of Sri Lanka include Horton Plains National Park, the Knuckles Conservation Forest and the Peak Wilderness Protected Area.
+At more than 2,000m (6,562ft) above sea level, this natural World Heritage Site joined the others in 2010.
+There are plenty of hiking trails in the Central Highlands, and it’s a biodiverse haven.